ControlCore-Project/documentation/docs/source/usage.rst

 This,

-* creates CZ corresponding to node and copy controller.py.
+* creates CZ directory corresponding to node and copies controller.py into CZ.

-* creates   PZ corresponding to node and copy “pm.py”
+* creates PZ directory corresponding to node and copies pm.py into PZ.

-* creates   CU, PYM corresponding to edges
+* creates CU and PYM directories corresponding to the edges of the graph.

 The below diagram demonstrates the files and folders after running the build command.
+The dashed arrows indicate the multiple copies of files that are being used.

 .. image:: images/sample.png
   :width: 400